-Jean is in Malaga, gateway to the Spanish beaches.
-We have 100℉, 40℃ heat!
+Malaga surprised us because we thought we knew it.
+Previously we had used it many times as a gateway to the Spanish beaches, know for sun and sand as well as some wonderful towns!
 It is a city that many just pass through because of the airport or the port, but it has much to warrant a stay or a visit and it appears on many cruises, not least on a sail out to the Aegean as with Fred Olsen’s Islands of the Aegean – more about that later.

 Castle – We got to the castle late, about 7.15 and it closes shortly after, so maybe that is why it was free but it is worth an entry fee.
 The grounds are well kept and it is like walking through an estate which is what it must have been.
 It feels more like a home to many than just a war horse and presents views of the harbour, bull ring and city.

 Botanical Gardens – Malaga is perhaps not known for its Botanical Gardens, and one might just think it is a park.
 However, in the blazing heat, the vegetation that stretches as a line just back from the beach separating the sea from the city, is the best collection of tropical and subtropical plants in the whole of the Mediterranean.
 We have a collection of Botanical Gardens from around the world.PRINCESS CRUISES – CRUISES IN THE MEDITERRANEAN

 Main Street & City + Picasso Museum – Is well decorated clean and inviting, but there is so much more to see than the shops.
 There are a few museums but the popular one is the Picasso Museum and you may have to queue.
 At the end of the day, there is still a huge queue so we suggest you get out early and make this your first visit.Marella Cruises to the Western Mediterranean